TheRacetrack/racetrack/docs/user.md

 1. You are discouraged from creating code boundaries by splitting a RT job up into several, if they all serve the same request.
-While Racetrack supports chaining fatmen, it prefers tight coupling in fatmen serving single business purposes.
+While Racetrack supports chaining Jobs, it prefers tight coupling in Jobs serving single business purposes.
 1. The user should not use the Dockerfile job type.
 It's preferable to use one of the more specialised job types, or to coordinate with the RT developers to